 Open "c:\My Documents\sample.txt" For Output As #1

 will create a text file by the name of sample.txt in My Document folder in C drive.
 The accompanied file number is 1.
-If you wish to create and save the file in A drive, simply change the path, as follows"
+If you wish to create a HTML file , simply change the extension to .html

 Open "c:\My Documents\sample.html" For Output As # 2